spamegg1/spamegg1.github.io/tarski's-world/README.md

 ### Issue with smaller screen sizes

 Currently everything is designed with global constants.
-Screen size, font size, the blocks, everything flow from one constant `Size`.
+Screen size, font size, the blocks, everything flows from one constant `Size`.
 It is set to `100.0`, which makes the UI size 1600x800 by default.

 What if people are using Tarski on lower resolutions?